Voter Services

 News

-A recording is now available of the LWVAC Virtual Candidate Forum for the City of Gainesville Special Election to fill the Gainesville City Commission’s At-Large Seat B. The election is scheduled for November 16.
+The City of Gainesville is hosting a runoff election to fill the Gainesville City Commission’s At-Large Seat B. A recording is now available of the runoff candidates' responses from the LWVAC Virtual Candidate Forum held in October.
+The runoff election is scheduled for January 25.
 This is a non-partisan election and all registered voters who live within the city of Gainesville limits may vote in this election.

 Event Date: